-The Company has become Chaparral Steel's exclusive North American distributor of steel sheet piling and "H" bearing pile.
-Shipments of "H" bearing pile began very late in the third quarter of 1999 from Chaparral's new Petersburg, VA facility, while current mill indications are that the startup of steel sheet piling production will not commence until sometime in the second quarter with no appreciable production quantities expected until late in the third quarter.
+The Company has become TXI Chaparral's exclusive North American distributor of steel sheet piling and "H" bearing pile.
+Shipments of "H" bearing pile began very late in the third quarter of 1999 from TXI Chaparral's new Petersburg, VA facility.
+Current mill indications are that the startup of steel sheet piling production will not commence until late in the third quarter with no appreciable production quantities expected this year.

 The rail segment of the business depends on one source for fulfilling certain trackwork contracts.
-At March 31, 2000, the Company had \$11.0 million committed to this supplier including inventory progress payments, a note receivable, equipment, and other receivables, principally interest charges on inventory progress payments.
+At June 30, 2000, the Company had \$11.8 million committed to this supplier including inventory progress payments, a note receivable, equipment, and other receivables, principally interest charges on inventory progress payments.
 If, for any reason, this supplier is unable to perform, the Company could experience a negative short-term effect on earnings.